JonnyOrman/CRYMIUM/README.md

 # Make any custom changes here, modifications outside of the block will be discarded on regeneration.
 #END-CUSTOM
 ```
-- In the custom section Link Crymium.lib to the project
+- In the custom section Link Crymium.lib to the project:
 ```
 #BEGIN-CUSTOM
 # Make any custom changes here, modifications outside of the block will be discarded on regeneration.